 Burberry came under fire when its autumn 2019 runway collection included a ‘noose hoodie’, which was criticised for being triggering.
 The British fashion house said the beige jumper with rope around the neck was instead inspired by a nautical theme.

 And it’s not just the fashion houses offering the new C-suite role.
 Uber hired its first Chief Diversity and Inclusion Officer in 2018 following a string of PR crises and the National Football League hired a Head of Diversity and Inclusion last year.

-Only 47% of S&P 500 companies have a CDO or equivalent of staff and less than two-thirds of these roles were only appointed in the past three years, so there’s still plenty of room for this role to grow.
+Only 47% of S&P 500 companies have a CDO or equivalent of staff and less than two-thirds of these roles were only appointed in the past three years, according to Russell Reynolds Associates, so there’s still plenty of room for this role to grow.